jonromero/jonio_website/content/productivity/max-what-you-love.md

 And that put me in an interesting situation:

-Being the CEO of the Wealth Management company in the planet is an amazing ego booster.
+Being the CEO of the best Wealth Management company in the planet is an amazing ego booster.
 It is a social status that is higher than "a guy writing code and building stuff".

 But it seems that it just is "not fun" for me.
 I definitely plan to fix this this year by "making investing fun again".